davidrhoden/davidrhoden-basic-netlify/timeline/kukhnya-oct-11-2019.md

 At Kukhnya, or Green Room as I guess it's now called.
 On St. Bernard Avenue, New Orleans.

-i look kinda crazy.
+I look kinda crazy.
 Photo by Trey Ledford, probably.